prasad98765/nexusBrain/replit.md

 This is a comprehensive multi-tenant Nexus AI platform built with React TypeScript frontend and Python Flask backend.
 The application provides workspace-based organization where users can create conversations and interact with AI assistants.
 It features dark-themed UI matching Nexus AI Hub branding, comprehensive authentication with forgot password functionality, business information collection for user onboarding, email verification with HTML templates, Google OAuth integration, PostgreSQL database storage with MongoDB fallback support, static landing pages recreated from nexusaihub.co.in, a comprehensive contacts management system with custom properties, and a complete agent creation and customization system.

-**Last Updated**: August 20, 2025 - Added comprehensive "Create Agent" feature with modal-based selection for Web, WhatsApp, and Voice agents, complete Agent database model with workspace relationships, full backend API endpoints for agent CRUD operations, customizable agent interface with live preview functionality, and a complete Flow Builder powered by React Flow with drag-and-drop nodes, visual connections, Bot Knowledge management, and JSON flow persistence.
+**Last Updated**: August 22, 2025 - Added comprehensive "Create Agent" feature with modal-based selection for Web, WhatsApp, and Voice agents, complete Agent database model with workspace relationships, full backend API endpoints for agent CRUD operations, customizable agent interface with live preview functionality, and a complete Flow Builder powered by React Flow with drag-and-drop nodes, visual connections, Bot Knowledge management, and JSON flow persistence.
+Enhanced landing page with interactive animations, engaging content about Agent Bots and AI Search Engine features, comprehensive technology information covering AI, LLMs, and LangChain framework.

 # User Preferences